hfuulgb/PDBP-Fusion/README.md

-# Prediction of DNA binding proteins using local features and long-term dependencies with primary sequences based on deep learning
+# PDBP-Fusion : Prediction of DNA binding proteins using local features and long-term dependencies with primary sequences based on deep learning